Compliance assessment and reponses

 The Danish Gambling Authority inspects all gambling operators with a licence to offer gambling in Denmark and gambling operators established in Denmark who offer gambling abroad.

-In connection with the Danish Gambling Authority’s compliance assessments, the Danish Gambling Authority selects gambling operators for inspections where it is assessed whether the gambling operators comply with the obligations of the AML legislation.
+In connection with the Danish Gambling Authority’s inspections, the Danish Gambling Authority selects specific gambling operators, based on a risk assessment, for inspections where it is assessed whether the gambling operators comply with the obligations of the AML Act.

 Types of inspections